Build your Reliability and Maintenance Strategy

 Score each criterion on a scale from 1-10 creating a reliability ranking of all the production systems.
 The ranking determines the reliability strategy for each component in the system.
 An interesting idea is to make the rankings memorable by naming them after something familiar.

-The next step is to decide on the technology and procedures to use for condition monitoring.
+The next step when building a reliability and maintenance strategy is to decide on the technology and procedures to use for condition monitoring.
 You need to do this prior to engineering design packages, especially if you are planning on using machine learning.
 Not making these decisions early could cost you more money in the long-run.

 Why?
 Projects such as this should have the OEM manuals and spare part lists for all equipment as part of the RFP to the project engineering company.
 The negative consequence is that the information provided can be delivered in many different formats and may even be missed.
 This can create a quality concern if you have equipment that directly comes in contact with the product that has to have traceability back in the chain of custody.

-These are just a few of the R & M considerations you need to think about.
+These are just a few of the considerations you need to think about when building a reliability and maintenance strategy.
 The bottom-line is this: if you are in expansion mode or building a new greenfield plant, you need reliability and maintenance best practices in place.
 If not, you’re going to behind from the start.

 Owe Forsberg is the Vice President at IDCON INC., a consulting firm offering common sense consulting and training for industry reliability and maintenance.
 He has over 30 years of experience in the industry coaching clients to increase output and decrease cost of manufacturing and operation.
 In addition, Owe provides clients with comprehensive evaluations of operating efficiency related to maintenance and reliability processes.